International Students House

 Good Gym

 If you like exercising and sports this might be a great option for you.
 Good Gym brings people together to stay fit whilst doing something good in their community, whether it’s gardening at a community centre or repainting a retirement home.
-Click here to know more about Good Gym.
+Click here to learn more about Good Gym.
+Not only does this provide an excellent workout, but it also allows you to meet like-minded individuals and make a real difference in the community.

 Crisis at Christmas

 Crisis, the national charity for the homeless, is running its annual campaign to make Christmas a reality for those without a roof over their heads.
 From helping with collections to cooking up a mean Christmas feast, or even throwing a party, there are tons of ways to get involved!
-Find out more here.
+This hands-on involvement provides a sense of fulfilment and offers a glimpse into the lives of others.
+Check Crisis’s website to find opportunities in your area and discover how you can contribute to making Christmas brighter for someone in need.

 Related posts